zeus0911/Nepali-Document-Summarizer-App/README.md

 This is a Streamlit web application for extractive document summarization of Nepali language.
 It allows users to upload PDF files, text, or images, and generates a summary of the content using natural language processing techniques.

-## Features

-- Summarize text from PDF files, text input, or images.
-- Language support for Nepali (other languages can be supported with appropriate models).
-- Adjustable number of clusters for summarization.
-- Visual display of uploaded files and extracted text.

 ## Approach

 ### Data Extraction